1cbyc/graph-drawing-method/README.md

 2. Enter the gradient (m) and y-intercept (c) when prompted.
 3. The program will display the graph on the console.

-## Example

-Here's an example of how to use the program:

 ## I now write better READMe files.
 Thanks to Alfawaz (staa99)! ::heart::